Weave Code

 • Cons:

-• Frontend Dependencies: Tailwind/Alpine updates may require package version bumps.
+• Frontend dependencies: Tailwind/Alpine updates may require reintegration.

 Support

-• Notifications not showing: Check session driver, Blade component placement, and asset compilation.
+• Notifications not appearing: Check session driver, Blade component inclusion, and JavaScript errors.

-• Browser dev tools to check Alpine.js event listeners.
+• Browser dev tools to check for blocked resources (e.g., Alpine/JS errors).

 Scaling